 - 17. Contestants shall not have someone hold their hat, or otherwise retrieve their hat, before it lands on the ground. - 18.
 Complaints pertaining to conduct at a rodeo must be taken to an Association judge rather than to the rodeo committee or management. - 19.
 Should the occasion arise for representation at a rodeo, any member in good standing must get in touch with an Association director or representative for instructions.
-Hereafter, any complaint lodged against a member of this Association must be accompanied by a fifty dollar (\$50) cheque.
+Hereafter, any complaint lodged against a member of this Association must be accompanied by a fifty-dollar (\$50) cheque.
 If the complaint is upheld by the Association Board of Directors, the fifty dollars (\$50) will be reimbursed.
 If not, it will be forfeited. - 20.
-If a rodeo declares an all-around champion, the winner must be decided as follows: All-around trophies will be awarded to the contestant winning the most money and who has entered and competed in two (2) or more of the following events: saddle bronc riding, bareback riding, bull riding, tie-down roping, steer wrestling or team roping, one being a riding event and one being a timed event.
-If a rodeo declares a high-point winner it should publicize this fact well, setting out the method of determining the winner when submitting their approval. - 21.
-Management must provide a place for official timers and announcers to work without obstruction or interference. - 22.
+If a rodeo declares an all-around champion, the winner must be decided as follows: All around trophies will be awarded to the contestant winning the most money and who has entered and competed in two (2) or more of the following events: saddle bronc riding, bareback riding, bull riding, tie-down roping, steer wrestling or team roping.

+- 21. Management must provide a place for official timers and announcers to work without obstruction or interference. - 22.
 Contestant signage while competing or participating in the arena must comply with the Association Patch Program regulations and must be registered with the Association office.
 No announcements over the public address system will be allowed. - 23.
 The minimum length for all new outdoor arenas and all portable arenas shall be two hundred feet (200'), inside measurement. - 24.
-Ground conditions must be maintained for all events in an effort to prevent needless injury to stock and contestants. - a.
-If slack is run before first performance of rodeo, it is mandatory to work and water the ground the same as will be done for the performance.

-25. The minimum requirement for public liability insurance is two million dollars (\$2,000,000) and the Canadian Professional Rodeo Association must be added as an additional named insured.
+Ground conditions must be maintained for all events in an effort to prevent needless injury to stock and contestants.
+Rodeo committee must have proper equipment in place to maintain safe ground conditions.
+Committee must have equipment with the ability to rip, level, compact and maintain (harrow and water) arena footing.
+A rodeo or event can be delayed, cancelled or called off at any time that the officials or CPRA administrations deems the footing to be unsafe for animals in competition. - a.
+If slack is run before first performance of rodeo, it is mandatory to work and water the ground the same as will be done for the performance. - 25.
+The minimum requirement for public liability insurance is two million dollars (\$2,000,000) and the CPRA (Canadian Professional Rodeo Association) must be added as an additional named insured.
 For rodeos that are also sanctioned by the PRCA, then the Professional Rodeo Cowboys Association must also be added as an additional named insured.